veit/python-basics-tutorial/docs/types/numbers.rst

 Advanced functions for complex numbers
 --------------------------------------

-The functions in the :doc:`cmath <python3:library/math>` module are not applicable to complex numbers; one of the reasons for this is probably that the square root of ``-1`` is supposed to produce an error.
+The functions in the :doc:`math <python3:library/math>` module are not applicable to complex numbers; one of the reasons for this is probably that the square root of ``-1`` is supposed to produce an error.
 Therefore, similar functions for complex numbers have been provided in the :doc:`cmath